cubeta-io/cubeta-starter/readme.md

 this resource will structure your json response to be in a united structure across your application

 **notice:** this resource will return the relations of this model also` (it is better to check on its code)`

-the created resource will be placed in `app/Http/Resources` directory

 <h2 id="factories">Factories</h2>
 the created factory fill the database according to this :